Reconstruction of Quantum Particle Statistics: Bosons, Fermions, and Transtatistics: Irreducible particle sectors: bosons and fermions

 For ordinary statistics, the excitation operator in \eqref{number operator} coincides with the standard number operator.
 The Casimir operator in \eqref{Casimir} becomes the total number of particles which is a conserved quantity linked with $N$-particle sectors

 These are also $U(d)$-IR sectors associated with the standard bosonic (fermionic) subspaces $\mathcal{V}_{\pm}^{(N)}$.

 It is worth pointing out that only in the case of ordinary statistics is the solution to the equation \eqref{f-numbers equation} for spectrum $f_n$ of the excitation operator $\Tilde{N}$ non-degenerate (in this case $f_n=n$).
 In all other cases, degeneracy necessarily appears.
 This follows from the fact that coefficients in the polynomial $Q_{\pm}(x)$ are all non-zero, and at least one of them is $2$ or greater (otherwise, all coefficients are equal to $1$, and we have ordinary statistics).
 Given this, at least one expansion coefficient on the right-hand side of \eqref{f-numbers equation} is $2$ or greater.
 Thus at least two $f_n$ numbers on the left-hand side of \eqref{f-numbers equation} are the same.
+However, it should be noted that these results are based on the assumption that $\Tilde{N}\geq0$.
+A generalization to the possibility of negative values of $\Tilde{N}$ is discussed in Section \ref{Negative occupations}.